titorenko/quick-csv-streamer/README.md

 License
 --------------
 Library is licensed under the terms of [GPL v2.0 license](http://www.gnu.org/licenses/gpl-2.0.html).
-Please contact me if you wish to use this library under more commercially friendly license.
+Please contact me if you wish to use this library under more commercially friendly license or want to extend it, for example to add async parsing or support different file formats.